 The patient electronic record system alerted clinicians if a patient was also a carer.
-The practice maintained a carers' register and offered additional support as needed.
-Carers were signposted to access further support as needed.
+The practice maintained a carers' register and there were carers' champions in post to offer additional support as needed.
+There was information for carers displayed in the patient waiting areas.
 The practice worked jointly with palliative care and district nursing teams to ensure patients who required palliative care, and their families, were supported as needed.
-We were informed that if a patient had experienced a recent bereavement, they would be contacted and support offered as needed.
+We were informed that if a patient had experienced a recent bereavement, a condolence card would be sent and they would be contacted and offered support as needed.